mahirxspencer/All-songs-of-your-favorite-artist/README.md

 Use the access token in your API requests:
 Include the token in the Authorization header of your API requests.
 (Line 6 of the code!)

+After you download the python script and include the token, run the script and write the artist's name when prompted.
+For best results visit the artist's genius page and copy paste the name right below their profile picture.